johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.1 Charts and Approach Plates.md

 	7. Using ForeFlight Dynamic Procedures

 ### Completion Standards
-Learner must be able to plan a cross country flight, including routing, fuel planning, and filing an IFR flight plan, and receiving weather briefings (in person and online).
+Learner must be able to read IFR charts and approach plates.

 ### Required Logbook Phraseology
 For [[FAR 61.65 Instrument Rating Reqs]]: